2021 Scholars | 2020 Scholars | Selected 2020 Proposals | 2020 Publications | 2020 Speaker Series | The Leadership

 Meet the JURIST Digital Scholars Leadership Team

-Xiaoli Jin is the co-founder and Managing Director of the JURIST Digital Scholars Program.
-She graduated Phi Beta Kappa from Middlebury College with a dual degree in Computer Science and Political Science.
-Xiaoli is currently an Associate at Keystone Strategy and was pre-admitted to Harvard Law School in 2018.
-Her interests lie at the intersection of technology, law and public policy, and her writings have appeared in YaleGlobal, the Columbia Journal of International Affairs, the Columbia Public Policy Review and peer-reviewed journals.
+Xiaoli Jin is the co-founder of the JURIST Digital Scholars Program.
+Her interests lie at the intersection of technology, law and public policy, and her writings have appeared in YaleGlobal, the Columbia Journal of International Affairs, the Columbia Public Policy Review and other peer-reviewed journals.
 Xiaoli has also developed two iOS apps, both aimed at bringing high-quality news coverage to a broad public.
+She graduated Phi Beta Kappa from Middlebury College with a dual degree in Computer Science and Political Science and will enroll at Harvard Law School in 2021.

 Cameron Yick is a Mentor for the JURIST Digital Scholars Program.
 He is a software engineer and data visualization specialist based in New York.
 He is an active open-source contributor and presenter at meetups and conferences.
 He has a BS in Electrical Engineering and Computer Science from Yale and wishes he could have taken more cognitive science/design courses.
 He has built dashboards and visual analytics for the Yale Data-Driven EnviroLab and Rocky Mountain Institute’s Urban Mobility Lab and is always interested in building applications that let domain experts intuitively explore data.
 Presently, he works on tools for understanding the health of cloud applications at Datadog and co-maintains the public data mashup site covidcommitment.org.
 You can find his writing at serendipidata.com.